 Virtually the only bright spot in the audit is the creation of 627 affordable housing units.
 It is worth mentioning that the vast majority of this housing was built after the Portland Housing Bureau was split off from the Portland Development Commission in 2009.

 Prosper Portland is currently negotiating a billion-dollar redevelopment of the downtown post office and is angling to extend or create new urban renewal districts.
-In the strongest possible terms, we urge City Council to demand that the agency fix the transparency and accountability issues called out in the Lents audit before moving ahead with the Broadway Corridor redevelopment or urban renewal on the eastside or along the Southwest Corridor.
+In the strongest possible terms, we urge City Council to demand that the agency fix the transparency and accountability issues called out in the Lents audit immediately.
+There’s too many critical projects that Prosper Portland is facilitating and engaging community to shape in a manner which explicitly names departing from the ways of doing business which has resulted in dismal outcomes.
+From the Broadway Corridor redevelopment to prospective urban renewal districts on the eastside or along the Southwest Corridor, Portland communities need Prosper Portland and the City Council’s commitment to do better.
 Further, we believe that Prosper Portland is acting in violation of the city’s adopted policy that requires anti-displacement impact analysis in advance of major projects.

-As community organization that rely on Prosper Portland as a partner, we are not surprised by the auditor’s findings in Lents.
+As community-based organizations that rely on Prosper Portland as a partner, we unfortunately are not surprised by the auditor’s findings in Lents.
 We know that low-income people and neighborhoods are not the ones who “prosper” from huge handouts to wealthy developers.
 After six decades, it’s time for a change.